davesag/Frank/README.txt

 *** but for large blocks of text, whole pages or emails, simply put the view templates into views/{location_code}/.. and they will be loaded
     automatically if they exist.
 * User roles (done)
 * Simple admin functions (almost done.  if you are logged in as an admin you can edit other users.
 You can't delete any superusers though.
-Simple role editing now works)
+Simple user and role creation, editing and deletion works.
+There is still no UI for assigning/removing roles to/from a user, or assigning/removing users to/from roles.)

 TODO: V1.0
 ----------
-* admin function to create a user
-* admin function to create a role
-* more tests around editing of roles
 * UI to assign a role or roles to a user.
+* Pretty up the use of CSS

 Proposed features for v1.1
 --------------------------